- 1. Purpose of Intergroup

 (vii) add any of the above subpoints to the email newsletter

-(b) Make other content and format changes after approval by Sydney and Melbourne Intergroup.
+(vii) Make other content and format changes after approval by the Australian Intergroup.

 2.5 Literature Person